FHA Certified 203k HUD Consultant Compliance Home Inspection.

 Homes that have been demolished, or will be razed as part of the rehabilitation work, are eligible provided some of the existing foundation system remains in place.

-In addition to typical home rehabilitation projects, this program can be used to convert a one-family dwelling to a two-, three-, or four-family dwelling.
+In addition to typical FHA home rehabilitation projects, this program can be used to convert a one-family dwelling to a two-, three-, or four-family dwelling.
 An existing multi-unit dwelling could be decreased to a one- to four-family unit.

 An existing house (or modular unit) on another site can be moved onto the mortgaged property; however, release of loan proceeds for the existing structure on the non-mortgaged property is not allowed until the new foundation has been properly inspected and the dwelling has been properly placed and secured to the new foundation.

-A 203k loan mortgage may be originated on a "mixed use" residential property provided: (1) The property has no greater than 25 percent (for a one story building); 33 percent (for a three story building); and 49 percent (for a two story building) of its floor area used for commercial (storefront) purposes; (2) the commercial use will not affect the health and safety of the occupants of the residential property; and (3) the rehabilitation funds will only be used for the residential functions of the dwelling and areas used to access the residential part of the property.
+An FHA 203k loan mortgage may be originated on a "mixed use" residential property provided: (1) The property has no greater than 25 percent (for a one story building); 33 percent (for a three story building); and 49 percent (for a two story building) of its floor area used for commercial (storefront) purposes; (2) the commercial use will not affect the health and safety of the occupants of the residential property; and (3) the rehabilitation funds will only be used for the residential functions of the dwelling and areas used to access the residential part of the property.

 All rehabilitation construction and/or additions financed with Section 203k loan mortgage proceeds must comply with the following:

-A. Cost Effective Energy Conservation Standards
+A. Cost Effective Energy Conservation Standards.

 (1) Addition to existing structure.
 New construction must conform with local codes and HUD Minimum Property Standards in 24 CFR 200.926d.